UniversalDependencies/docs/_cs-dep/obj.md

 ### Prague Dependency Treebank

 The manual annotation of the PDT does not distinguish direct and indirect objects.
-Therefore all non-clausal dependents labeled `Obj` in PDT are currently labeled `obj` in the converted data, even if it results in two or more direct objects attached to one verb.
+Therefore most non-clausal dependents labeled `Obj` in PDT are currently labeled `obj` in the converted data, even if it results in two or more direct objects attached to one verb.
+Occasionally a heuristic was used: if there are two objects, one of them accusative and the other dative, then the former is `obj` and the latter `iobj`.
+But such heuristics do not cover all possible objects, and even ditransitive verbs may occur without one of their objects because of ellipsis.
 In future, the valency lexicon <a href="http://ufal.mff.cuni.cz/vallex">Vallex</a>
 could be used to identify the main object.